 sudo ee site create [Your domain name here] --wp

 Waiting for a while when the script is running the auto commands until finishing.
 The installation and set-up of the NGINX server and WordPress site are done all with only two script lines.

-Above are the basic options to install a basic WordPress website, EasyEngine is far more power than those, let take a look into some other powerful commands to create a WordPress site with Multisite option, cache plugins and more.
+Above are the basic options to install a basic WordPress website, EasyEngine is far more power than those, let take a look at some other powerful commands to create a WordPress site with the Multisite option, cache plugins and more.

 Install website with cache

 ee site create example.com --w3tc # install wordpress with w3-total-cache plugin

 ee site create example.com --wpsc # install wordpress with whisp-super-cache plugin

 ee site create example.com --wpfc # install wordpress + nginx fastcgi_cache

 ee site create example.com --wpredis # install wordpress + nginx redis_cache